pasqal-io/emulators/docs/emu_mps/advanced/algorithms.md

 ### The algorithm
 Emu-mps implements a `two-site DMRG`.
 The algorithm repeatedly optimizes two neighbouring MPS tensors, while controlling the `bond dimension` by truncating the singular values up to some precision configured by the user.
 To be more precise:

-- At each two-site step the MPS tensors are contracted over the common index, and the effective Hamiltonian for that two-site block is minimized using the `Lanczos eigensolver`.
+- At each two-site step the MPS tensors are contracted over the common index, and the effective Hamiltonian for that two-site block is minimized using the `Lanczos eigensolver`[[4]](https://arxiv.org/pdf/cond-mat/0510321).
 - The optimized block is split back into two tensors via `SVD`.
 This is where the truncation procedure takes place.
 - The algorithm performs `left-to-right` and `right-to-left` sweeps until the ground-state energy converges.